Skip to main content

 npm install react-ui-animate@next

-or
+or with yarn:

 yarn add react-ui-animate@next